Skip to content

 Info

 Why is there no rpgm.executeInLanguage(language, code) function in Javascript?
-Because this would open a huge security vulnerability: users could execute any R or Python code on your computer or in RPGM Server, where even a beginner computer science student could have a complete control of the server.
+Because this would open a huge security vulnerability: users could execute any R or Python code on your computer or in RPGM Server, where even a beginner computer science student could have complete control of the server.

 We now have to catch this message in R. For that, RPGM will emit an event called didReceiveMessage, like in Javascript.
-To catch event, we give a fonction to rpgm.on(message, func).
+To catch event, we give a function to rpgm.on(message, func).
 So, let's create a function in main.R:

 rpgm.on('didReceiveMessage', function(message, jsData){